-Aqueous Film-Forming Foam (AFFF), which is used to extinguish liquid-based fires like those caused by gas or jet fuel, can potentially be dangerous to humans.
+Aqueous Film-Forming Foam (AFFF), also known as firefighting foam, is used to extinguish liquid-based fires like those caused by gas or jet fuel.
+While life-saving in many ways, it is potentially dangerous to humans.
 AFFF is used solely for the purpose of fire suppression.
 These chemicals in fire fighting foam may increase the risk of certain types of cancer or cause other non-cancer issues like birth defects, obesity, and diabetes.
-Firefighters, military members, airport personnel, and those who work in the oil or gas industry may be particularly at risk to AFFF-caused cancer.
+Firefighters, military members, airport personnel, and those who work in the oil or gas industry may be particularly at risk of AFFF-caused cancer.

-If you have been diagnosed with cancer after being repeatedly exposed to firefighting foam, you should contact a Firefighting Foam Cancer Attorney to see if you may be entitled to receive compensation for:
+If you have been diagnosed with cancer after being repeatedly exposed to firefighting foam, you should contact a Firefighting Foam Cancer Attorney to see if you can receive compensation for:

 - medical bills and expenses related to your cancer treatment,

 - lost wages or lost future earning capacity,

 The known health risks associated with AFFF is simply too great to ignore.
 The AFFF foam cancer lawsuit is presently subject to multidistrict litigation and all lawsuits throughout the United States are pending in Federal Court in South Carolina before Judge Richard Gergel.
 In other words, if you file an AFFF foam lawsuit your case will be consolidated in one single Federal Court in South Carolina with Judge Gergel presiding.

 The Centers for Disease Control and Prevention (CDC) has long warned of the link between AFFF and cancer.
 In fact, the CDC is presently studying firefighting foam and the contamination of drinking water.